secureblue/secureblue/files/system/desktop/usr/share/bazaar/README.md

 ### `app.fluxer.Fluxer`

 Unambiguously **not** a web browser.
 It only loads one window containing [fluxer.app](https://fluxer.app), and any external links always open in the user's default browser, making it a web-based app.

-### `org.gnome.Robots`

-Unambiguously **not** a web browser.
-This video game doesn't contain any web technology whatsoever, and doesn't even have internet permissions.
-The only risk here is being killed by robots.